 Sharpness: 0% (on most TV models it’s the default setting – just drag the slider to the middle if it’s not there)

-Color temperature: warm (cooler temperature means more blue light that can cause eye strain and suppress the secretion of melatonin that can lead to sleep problems).
+Color temperature: warm (cooler temperature means more blue light that can cause eye strain and suppress the secretion of melatonin which can lead to sleep problems).

-For seniors with cataract or glaucoma, high contrast settings can lead to a better experience.
-Also, it’s worth playing with the brightness: higher brightness usually results in a better experience for people with cataract.
+For seniors with cataracts or glaucoma, high-contrast settings can lead to a better experience.
+Also, it’s worth playing with the brightness: higher brightness usually results in a better experience for people with cataracts.

 On most TVs, you can change between sound modes easily.
 For seniors with hearing loss, the best choice is “News” or “Speech” mode.
 These make voices clearer and easier to understand.